 Before you can apply for a Hong Kong work visa, you need to obtain an offer of work from a company in Hong Kong.
 This, ideally, should be done before you move to Hong Kong.
 This, however, is not always practical and while the Hong Kong Immigration Service says you should not move to Hong Kong before obtaining a work visa, they know that this is not always possible and that people need to be in Hong Kong to job search.
 If you obtain work while already in Hong Kong, you can apply for a work visa and the Immigration Service will rarely ask questions.

 You will have to leave and re-enter Hong Kong to activate the visa.

 Once you have obtained a job offer, your company will work with you in applying for a Hong Kong visa and while most applications are accepted, a significant number are rejected.

 Hong Kong Work Visa Requirements

-The criteria for the Hong Kong Immigration Service uses is somewhat opaque, but here are some basic guidelines.
+The criteria used by the Hong Kong Immigration Service is somewhat opaque, but here are some basic guidelines.